 What is Criminal Rehabilitation?

 Individuals with past convictions or criminal record which is hindering them from entering Canada have the chance to permanently waive off their inadmissibility by the process of Criminal Rehabilitation.
-Once the individual has succeeded in achieving a criminal rehabilitation, he/she can travel to Canada.
-To obtain a criminal rehabilitation the individual who had committed an offense in the past has to take permission from the Canadian Government to come to Canada by showing redeemed behavior and remorse towards his past behavior or offense.
+Once the individual has succeeded in achieving criminal rehabilitation, he/she can travel to Canada.
+To obtain criminal rehabilitation the individual who had committed an offense in the past has to take permission from the Canadian Government to come to Canada by showing redeemed behavior and remorse towards his past behavior or offense.
 The individual must be able to prove he/she will not be a threat to Canadian society and has improved became an improved individual.

 Who needs to apply for Criminal Rehabilitation?

 The ability to apply for criminal rehabilitation depends upon the nature of offenses committed by the applicant.
-Any individual who have past criminal convictions and five years have passed since the sentence has been completed, is eligible to apply for criminal rehabilitation.
+Any individual who has past criminal convictions and five years have passed since the sentence has been completed, is eligible to apply for criminal rehabilitation.
 If five years have not passed then the individual is ineligible to apply for criminal rehabilitation but may able to get a Temporary Resident Permit (TRP).
 The inadmissibility of an individual can be related to any offense that occurred in or outside of Canada against which he/she had sentencing.
 Few types of sentencing include but not limited to: